HasnathJami/AnimatedFlipView/README.md

         app:backFlipDuration="800"
         app:flipDirection="RIGHT_TO_LEFT"/>
 ```
-> Using the following code in your Activity
+> Use the following code in your Activity

 ```kotlin
 class YourActivity : AppCompatActivity() {